sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

    * - engine
      - The canonical identifier for Getting Processors List by engine.
 This field is required
-     - scala, pyspark or empty-field
+     - scala, pyspark or empty-field for all

 An example response for Getting Processors List by Engine for "scala":